Have you had big overdraft problems for a long period?

 Old accounts

 Banks may say FOS won’t look at an old complaint, but this isn’t right.
-FOS will often look at a complaint if you have only just found out you can complain.
+FOS will often look at a complaint if it has been open in the last six years.
+How far back FOS will go seems rather random, but it should be possible to go back at least 6 years.

 Open and recently closed accounts aren’t a problem – the bank will still have your statements.